open-telemetry/opentelemetry.io/content/en/docs/demo/collector-data-flow-dashboard/index.md

 3. Metrics Pipeline
 4. Prometheus Scraping

-Sections 2,3 and 4 represents over all the data flow using the metrics mentioned above.
+Sections 2,3 and 4 represent overall data flow using the metrics mentioned above.
 Additionally, export ratio is calculated for each pipeline to understand the data flow.